Frequently Asked Questions

 In other words, it’s a privilege to participate in the student clinic and graduate as a true professional.

 Are students required to sell products in the student clinics?
 I’ve heard that this is a requirement in some massage programs!

-No. There are some colleges of cosmetology and manufacturers of products, that have jumped into the massage business, who have you focus on selling products at the end of your clinic massages.
+No. There are some colleges of cosmetology and manufacturers of massage products that have jumped into the massage business and want you to focus on selling products.
 Body Wisdom School does not.

-It’s true that if you end up working in a beauty salon or spa that you may be required to sell products as part of your employment obligations.
+It’s true that if you end up working in a beauty salon or spa, you may be required to sell products as part of your employment obligations.
 However, if that’s the case, that particular spa will gladly teach you their approach.
-For the majority of our graduates training to sell products would be a waste of their time.
+For the majority of our graduates, training to sell products would be a waste of their time.

 Do students get tips in the student clinic?

 While all clients appreciate our students and the excellent work they provide in the student clinic, most of them also give gratuities.
 Please ask our student counselor for any details.

 What type of study materials and text books do I need?